vltabacaru/testing/orcl-dbcs-feat-19c-hol/auto-index/auto-index.md

 AUTO_INDEX_SPACE_BUDGET          50
 ````

-Among other settings we can configure, we have `AUTO_INDEX_RETENTION_FOR_AUTO` that sets the retention period for unused auto indexes, default is 373 days (one year plus one week).
-This means the unused auto indexes are deleted after 373 days.
-You can use the `AUTO_INDEX_RETENTION_FOR_MANUAL` configuration setting to specify a period for retaining unused non-auto indexes (manually created indexes) in a database. `AUTO_INDEX_SPACE_BUDGET` configuration setting can be used to specify percentage of tablespace to allocate for auto indexes.
+Among other settings we can configure, we have:

+- `AUTO_INDEX_RETENTION_FOR_AUTO` that sets the retention period for unused auto indexes, default is 373 days (one year plus one week).
+This means the unused auto indexes are deleted after 373 days;
+- `AUTO_INDEX_RETENTION_FOR_MANUAL` configuration setting specifies a period for retaining unused non-auto indexes (manually created indexes) in a database;
+- `AUTO_INDEX_SPACE_BUDGET` configuration setting can be used to specify percentage of tablespace to allocate for auto indexes.
 In our case, 50% of tablespace `TBS_AUTO_IDX` is allocated for this purpose.

 ## Step 7: Generate Auto Indexing Report